snordgren/refine/README.md

 object App {
   def main(args: Array[String]): Unit = {
-    import HTML._
+    import html._

-    val root = document.getElementById("root")
-    DominoDOM.render(App(), root)
+    DominoDOM.render(App(), "root")
   }
 }
 ```

 Components generate elements based on parameters.
-If the DOM is re-rendered, components that compare equally between the first and second renders are not re-rendered.
+If the DOM is re-rendered,
+components that compare equally between the first and second renders are not
+re-rendered.